JP-STHS/Github-Programming-projects/README.md

 # Github-Programming-projects
- All my programming projects so far - Change branches to see what I have done in different languages!
+Some of my programming projects - Change branches to see some things I have done in different languages!